 Sharing a platform, many components and a viscous coupling-based full-time four-wheel drive system with the Impreza hatchback, the XV has a longer wheelbase than the regular hatch as well as a more generous ride height.
 It also has narrower, lower sills and wider door openings for easier entry, and a lower boot floor for greater practicality.

-Chunky bumpers and plastic extensions for the wheel arches and sills are the main external identifiers.
+Chunky bumpers, updated in the 2016 mid-life refresh, and plastic extensions for the wheel arches and sills are the main external identifiers..
 Subaru has reinforced the Impreza’s underbody for the XV with off-road performance and better crash safety in mind, in particular adding stiffness to the body sides and at the base of the A-pillars.
 New diagonal cross-members under the floor add strength in the event of an offset rear-end collision.

 At the same time, it has beefed up the Impreza’s MacPherson strut front and double wishbone rear suspension with stiffer mounts, high-response dampers and various new braces.